Pipeline Script

 Script samples

-You can use curl to call a RESTful service or Web Service in Script.
-For example, below script calls a Workflow REST API by curl.
+You can use curl to call a RESTful service or Web Service in a Script.
+For example, the following script calls a Workflow REST API using curl.

 curl -H “Accept:application/json” -H “Authorization:Basic YWRtaW46UGFzc3cwcmQ=” -k https://[serverhost]:[port]/rest/bpm/wle/v1/systems